yeehaa123/brain/Description Collective.md

 ---
 Rizom operates as a dynamic professional collective, bringing together seasoned experts in digital transformation, organizational development, and ecosystem design under a shared ownership model.
 Our collective transcends traditional consulting structures by fostering genuine stakeholder engagement through equitable participation and distributed decision-making.

-Each collective member holds both the role of architect and steward of our ecosystem, contributing their unique expertise while sharing in the organization's success and direction.
+Each collective member holds both the role jof architect and steward of our ecosystem, contributing their unique expertise while sharing in the organization's success and direction.
 This model creates a living demonstration of the collaborative principles we champion for our clients.

 Our collective includes: